 Please Donate.
-You make our work on and off the ship possible.
+You make our work on and off the ship MARY A. WHALEN possible.

 We beg you to donate any other way that mailing a check if you can, due to chronic problems with the Red Hook Post Office .
 Mail goes missing, mail arrives two months late, correctly addressed donation checks are returned...
 By clicking on the SUPPORT US tab on this page, you can donate by credit card and PayPal.
-If you can only donate by check, please call or email us, and we will give you an address where you can mail it.
-We are still working on establishing a new address out of zip code 11231.
+On Venmo, we are PortSideNY.

 In-kind donations of goods, services and volunteer time are also greatly appreciated.
 If you would like to offer those, contact us at firstname.lastname@example.org.